Imperal Docs

 3. Use per-function pricing when some tools are LLM-heavy and others aren't.
 A tool that internally makes 5 LLM calls deserves higher base_price than a single-DB-query tool.

-Effectively, you can rely on this behaviour staying consistent — if it ever changes, it'll go through Imperal's federal review process and you'll be notified well in advance.
+You can rely on this behaviour staying consistent — if it ever changes, it'll go through Imperal's review process and you'll be notified well in advance.

 On this page